Streamer subsystem

 gate_enablestop- optional stop-on-buffer-error policy

-In streamer.sv, the output FIFO read request is currently gated by:
+In streamer.sv, the output FIFO read request is gated by:

 - trigger active